-Párisi udvar is a magnificent shopping arcade in Budapest.
+Párisi udvar is a magnificent former shopping arcade and office building in Budapest.
 It was built in the early twentieth century in an eclectic style and boasts a grandiose glass roof and plenty of sculptural decorations.
+Today it is home to an upscale hotel.

 The arcade occupies the first two levels of the Brudern House, an attractive seven-story building accentuated by two small ornate towers.